What is the annual investment allowance (AIA)?

-It’s worth being aware that if you sell your equipment after claiming AIA, you many need to pay some of the tax relief you have received.
+It is worth being aware that if you sell your equipment after claiming AIA, you many need to repay some of the tax relief you have received.
 Read more here about disposing of assets that you’ve claimed capital allowances on.

-If the purchase fell in May 2020, the relief would be delayed a further 12 months until January 2022.
-This means HMRC has nearly £20k extra in their pockets for an additional 12 months because the purchase was delayed, in this case, by only a few days.
+If the purchase fell in May 2020, the relief would be delayed a further 12 months from January 2022.
+This means HMRC has nearly £20k extra in their pockets for an additional year because the investment was delayed, in this case, only by a few days.

-In cases where you’d like to invest early but have other commitments, you could consider a low start finance agreement.
+In cases where you’d like to invest early but have other commitments, it may be worth considering a ‘low start’ finance agreement.

 It’s a great to maximise your benefits and squeeze the most out of HMRC.

 Can I lease my equipment and claim AIA to offset my tax?

 Usually a lease is not allowable under AIA rules as the repayments themselves are tax deductible instead.